young, about 4 mm

 sponge.
 An egg mass laid in the laboratory took about 6.5 days to

-Big Island, Maui, Oahu and Lanai: widely distributed in the
+Big Island, Maui, Oahu, Lanai and Midway: widely distributed in the

 name means "yellow."
 It's listed as Noumea flava and is referred to as the "yellow Noumea" in

 Hoover, 2006 (corrected in 2019 printing where it's listed as "yellow Diversidoris").